 How to Make a Solar Panel

-People can save money and learn how solar panels function by making their own solar panels.
-Anyone can make a solar panel at home using a few common items that most people already have.
+You can learn how solar panels function and you can save money by making your own solar panels.
+Anyone can make a solar panel at home using a few common items that you may already have around the house.

 What You Need to Make Solar Panels